arulthileeban/arulthileeban.github.io/_pages/activities.md

 ## Technical Program Committee

-- Commitee member for AiSec 2025 (Top Reviewer)
+- Commitee member for AiSec 2025
 - Committee member for DeMeSSAI 2025
 - Committee member for AIoTS 2025
 - Committee member for IEEE CSR 2025